 The real charm of Seville is the city itself—the outdoor cafés, the views along the riverside, the palm-studded parks, the tiny streets often shaded by canopies to keep out the sweltering heat.

 Yes, Seville is hot.
-On our trip there in July 2019, the thermometer grazed 41 degrees C (over 100 degrees F).
+On a trip there in July, the thermometer grazed 41 degrees C (over 100 degrees F).
 Make sure you book an apartment or a hotel room with air conditioning, even if the cost is higher.

 Spend the mornings sightseeing, return to your cool apartment in the heat of the day for siesta (such a civilized custom!), then venture out around 7 to start your evening.
 In Seville, the action barely gets going until after 10 pm.